nulligun/latestrelayer/offline-image/README.md

 - `-ar 48000 -ac 2`: 48kHz stereo audio
 - `-f mpegts`: MPEG-TS container format

-**Why Fixed Frame Rate Matters:**
+**Why Real-Time Streaming and Fixed Frame Rate Matter:**

-The `-r 30` and `-framerate 30` flags are **critical** for preventing compositor watchdog disconnections.
-Unlike video files that have inherent frame rates, static images need explicit frame rate control:
+The `-re`, `-r 30`, and `-framerate 30` flags work together to ensure reliable streaming:

+1. **`-re`**: Controls transmission rate to prevent overwhelming the TCP connection
+   - Static images can be encoded infinitely fast, causing buffer overflow
+   - Matches the real-time streaming behavior of the offline-video container
+   - Prevents "Broken pipe" errors from rapid data transmission

-1. **`-framerate 30`**: Tells ffmpeg to read the looped image at 30fps
+2. **`-framerate 30`**: Tells ffmpeg to read the looped image at 30fps
+   - Sets the input frame rate for the static image

-2. **`-r 30`**: Forces constant 30fps output by duplicating frames
+3. **`-r 30`**: Forces constant 30fps output by duplicating frames
-3. Without these flags, the stream would be irregular and trigger the compositor's video watchdog timeout
+   - Prevents irregular streams that trigger compositor watchdog timeout
+   - Essential for static content that doesn't naturally have a frame rate

-This matches the approach used in the offline-browser container for static web pages.
+Without the `-re` flag, ffmpeg will generate frames as fast as possible, overwhelming the TCP buffer and causing connection failures.
+This matches the approach used in the offline-video and offline-browser containers.

 ## Troubleshooting